segmentio/segment-docs/src/connections/destinations/catalog/actions-salesforce/index.md

 ## Actions v2

-Segment created new Actions v2 to provide you with additional access to features.
-Segment's Actions v2 support the following features:
+Segment's Actions v2 provide you with access to the following features:
   - **Sync modes**: Control how Segment updates Salesforce by selecting a [sync mode](#sync-modes), or a strategy for updating your downstream data.
   - **Dynamic dropdowns**: When creating or updating a mapping in the Segment app, the dropdown auto-populates all of the available properties directly from Salesforce.
   - **Create and modify data**: Use Sync modes to create objects in your downstream destination without having to leave the Segment app.